galaxyproject/training-material/topics/training/tutorials/create-new-tutorial-content/tutorial.md

 - it trains to use technology, outlining available resources and efforts that have made them accessible to researchers
 - it is scalable

-In 2016, the Galaxy Training Network decide to set up a new infrastructure for delivering easily Galaxy related training material.
-The idea was to develop something open and online based on a community effort, as always in Galaxy.
+In 2016 the Galaxy Training Network decided to set up a new infrastructure to ease delivering Galaxy-related training material.
+The idea was that of providing it as a shared community effort, using open and online-based platforms.

 We took inspiration from [Software Carpentry](https://software-carpentry.org) and collected everything on a GitHub repository: [https://github.com/galaxyproject/training-material ](https://github.com/galaxyproject/training-material).
 We decided on a structure based on tutorials with hands-on, fitting both for online self-training but also for workshops, grouped in topics.
 Each tutorial follows the same structure and comes with a virtualised isntance to run the training everywhere.